ooni/backend/docs/index.md

 ### Daily workflow

-This workflow is the main workflow that consists of the following steps:
+This `daily_workflow` is the main workflow that consists of the following steps:

 * Performs normalisation of the reports to adhere to the 0.2.0 data format and converts them to JSON (`NormaliseReport`).